Revenberg/solaredge_modbus/README.md

 <B>Alternatively</B>

 Download the zip / tar.gz from the release page.
-- Extract the contents of solax_modbus into to your home-assistant config/custom_components folder.
+- Extract the contents of solax_rs485 into to your home-assistant config/custom_components folder.

 If you manually clone the repository you may end up mid code update!

-~~Copy the folder and contents of solax_modbus into to your home-assistant config/custom_components folder.~~
+~~Copy the folder and contents of solax_rs485 into to your home-assistant config/custom_components folder.~~

 <B>Post Installation</B>